Most Popular

 What documents are required for LEI registration in Australia?

 The required documentation when obtaining an LEI varies depending on the entity’s country of origin.
-In Australia, when registering for an LEI for a Proprietary Limited (Pty Ltd) company, there are no extra documents required.
+In Australia, no extra documents are required when registering for an LEI for a Proprietary Limited (Pty Ltd) company.
 When registering for a Trust or Trustee, an additional deed must be attached to the LEI application form.

 The LEI system was created in response to the 2008 Global Financial Crisis and aims to improve transparency in financial data systems.
-At present, there are several methods of identifying entities across various markets and countries.
+There are several methods of identifying entities across various markets and countries.

 Information required to register an LEI